DSIMB/anabag-handler/README.md

 However, since the features have been calculated on the modelled structure, you may observe differences in features computed on the overall structure (e.g., net charge, percentage of secondary structures, etc...).

+### Polyspecificity and Epitope Convergence Data

+Direct access to the polyspecific antibodies and epitope convergence cases identified in the ANABAG paper is provided through two dedicated files:
+Polyspecific Antibodies
+Access polyspecific antibody cases via ./dataset_info/polyspecificity_labels.csv.
+This file contains antibodies that bind multiple distinct antigens, organized by different sequence identity thresholds.
+Epitope Convergence
+Access epitope convergence cases via ./dataset_info/epitope_convergence.csv.
+This file identifies different antibodies that target similar epitope regions.
+File Structure

+Each column represents a specific condition or grouping criterion Values in cells represent group labels assigned to biological units (BUs) Label -1 indicates no group assignment
+BUs sharing the same label (other than -1) belong to the same polyspecific or convergent group

+Usage Example
+To identify polyspecific antibodies:

+Select the appropriate column based on your sequence identity threshold of interest Find all BUs with the same label (excluding -1)
+These BUs represent the same antibody binding to different antigens

+For epitope convergence, the same principle applies: BUs with matching labels represent different antibodies targeting similar epitopes.

 ## 📊 Visualize the Data (Optional)

 You can preview and analyze selected data using the provided Jupyter notebook.